Lee-nkoana/Saucier/README.md

 Contributions are more than welcome!
 If you have ideas, issues, or want to contribute code, feel free to open a pull request or issue.

+Refer to the CONTRIBUTIONS.md for git commit message structures.

 ## 📂 Project Structure

    ```plaintext